ABSTRACT

 In order to create a continuous rainfall map of the current research region, the rainfall data from IMD Pune is interpolated using the Inverse Distance Weighted (IDW) method in the ArcGIS10.8 environment and clipped using the district boundary shapefile.
 Utilizing the Raster calculator tool in the ArcGIS environment, the drainage network map was produced from the flow accumulation map.
 Afterwards, the drainage density map was obtained from the drainage network map by utilising the Line Density tool in the Spatial Analyst Tools of ArcGIS 10.8 programme.
 Following the extraction of study area rivers and roads from the river network and road network data downloaded from the HydroSHEDS website and Diva GIS website, the Euclidean Distance tool in the Spatial Analyst Tools of ArcGIS environment was used to create the distance to the river and distance to road map.

-The district's Topographic Wetness Index (TWI) map was created using equation which was recommended by Moore et al. (1991).
+The district's Topographic Wetness Index (TWI) map was created using an equation which was recommended by Moore et al. (1991).
 The TWI map was created using the Raster Calculator of the Spatial Analyst Tools in the ArcGIS environment.

 Where "As" is the cumulative upslope area draining via a location (per unit contour length), B is the local slope angle in degrees, and W is the topographic wetness index.